 Prague makes for a wonderful Eastern European destination, no matter what time of year you plan your trip.
 In fact, Fodor's Travel calls it one of Europe's best-preserved cities, with beautiful bridges, tons of interesting architecture, and an old town complete with cobblestone streets.
 However, if your travel requirements include mild weather combined with smaller than average crowds, April is a prime choice for a trip to Prague.

-The month starts out on the chilly side, with average highs in the low 50s Fahrenheit, but temps are typically on a run to warmth, and by the end of the month the average highs have gained about 10 degrees.
-It also gets sunnier as the month progresses, and the days get noticeably longer, with daylight staying around 1 hour and 45 minutes longer by the end of the month.
-It stays on the chilly side at night, with temps falling into the mid-30s to low 40s.
-But you're in a cozy warm hotel at night, so this makes little impact on your trip.
+The month starts out on the chilly side, with average highs in the low 50 degrees Fahrenheit range, but temperatures steadily increase throughout the month by about 10 degrees overall.
+It also gets sunnier as the month progresses, growing from eight and a half hours of daylight to nearly 10 hours by the first of May.
+At night, the city stays on the chilly side with temperatures falling into the mid-30s to low 40s.

 What to Pack

 As with any European destination in the spring, when the days are mostly mild and the nights chilly to downright cold, you need to bring a suitcase full of pieces you can layer for varying weather.
 To save room in your luggage, you can stick with a neutral color palette where a few pieces can make several outfits of varying warmth.